The Truth About Being Ashamed Of Someone You Love

 Hence, any lack thereof will make you helplessly embarrassed or ashamed of someone you love, especially around your social circle.

-Well, the biggest thing you need to give up to overcome this insecure and low-value mindset is:
+Well, the biggest thing you need to give up to overcome this insecure and limiting mindset is:

-The urge to tie your happiness, social value, and self-worth to your relationship and worse, what others might think of your partner or relationship that you’ll even end up feeling ashamed of someone you love.
+The urge to tie your happiness, social value, and self-worth to your relationship and worse, what others might think of your partner or relationship that you’ll end up feeling embarrassed about someone you care for.

 For a happier life and even more fulfilling relationships, you just need to let go of these mindsets and behaviors.
 Sure, it won’t be easy, but it’s the easiest way to avoid being miserable in a relationship you otherwise should be happy in.